Meerkats1999/dsactivity-sunrpc/readme.md

-# Simple Sign-up and Log-in system using SUN RPC in C language
+# Simple Sign-up and Log-in system using RPCGEN in Python language
 This short project was done as an assignment for Distributed Systems in 3rd Semester.
 Platform used is Ubuntu 18.04 LTS.

 ### Installation Instructions